OpportunityIntl/styleguides/php.md

 - Constants should always be all-uppercase, with underscores to separate words.

 ##Return early
-To keep readability in functions and methods, it is wise to return early if simple conditions apply that can be checked at the beginning of a method:
+To keep readability in functions and methods, it is wise to return early if simple conditions apply that can be checked at the beginning of a method.
+This can keep indentation and the brain power needed to follow the code low.

+Instead of:

 ```PHP
 <?php